OASL Logo Empowering Oregon Students by Supporting School Libraries

 Basic guidelines for participating in online forums for research projects include:

-• build an awareness that communication, research, inquiry are part of an academic conversation
+• Building an awareness that communication, inquiry, and research are part of an academic conversation

-• see the connection between rights and responsibilities
+• Creating a connection between rights and responsibilities

 PICO (see also Conventions)